Nutrient Analysis

 What do the measured values mean?

-25-OH-Vitamin D is the storage form of Vitamin D that the body produces in the liver from Vitamin D formed through sunlight or food.
+25-OH vitamin D is the storage form of vitamin D that the body produces in the liver from vitamin D formed with sunlight or food.
 Vitamin D supports calcium absorption, ensures healthy bones and teeth, and plays an important role for muscles, nerves, and the immune system.

 Albumin